ChaiBapchya/books/README.md

 1. 21 lessons for the 21st century by yuval noah harari

 ### Business / Leadership
+1. Super Pumped: The Battle for Uber - Mike Isaac
 1. Option B - Sheryl Sandberg
 2. power of moments
 4. barking up wrong tree